Dexamethasone: Spectroscopy

 Using IR spectroscopy, the peaks show the functional groups found in the molecule.
-You can see peaks at 3472, 1662, and 1618 representing alcohol, aldehyde, and alkene functional groups.
+Peaks at 3472, 1662, and 1618 represent alcohol, aldehyde, and alkene functional groups.
 UV-vis spectroscopy is another way to analyze a product to figure out what it is.

 Finally, mass spectroscopy showed peaks at: 393.1, 355.2 147.1 m/z.
 The peak at 393.1 m/z is the peak for dexamethasone as its molecular weight is 392.46 m/z.

+Analogues

+A notable related compound is the membrane-limited dexamethasone-BSA.

 History

 Dexamethasone was first synthesized by Philip Showalter Hench in 1957.
 It was introduced for medical use in 1958.

 On 16 June 2020, the RECOVERY Trial announced preliminary results stating that dexamethasone improves survival rates of hospitalized patients with COVID-19 receiving oxygen or on a ventilator.
 Benefits were only observed in patients requiring respiratory support; those who did not require breathing support saw a worse survival rate than the control group, although the difference may have been due to chance.

 A preprint containing the full dataset was published on 22 June 2020, and demand for dexamethasone surged after the publication of the preprint.
 The preliminary report was published in The New England Journal of Medicine on 18 July 2020.
 The final report was published in February 2021.

 The World Health Organization (WHO) states that dexamethasone should be reserved for seriously ill and critical patients receiving COVID-19 treatment in a hospital setting, and the WHO Director-General stated that "WHO emphasizes that dexamethasone should only be used for patients with severe or critical disease, under close clinical supervision.
 There is no evidence this drug works for patients with mild disease or as a preventative measure, and it could cause harm."
 In July 2020, the WHO stated they were in the process of updating treatment guidelines to include dexamethasone or other steroids.
 In September 2020, the WHO released updated guidance on using corticosteroids for COVID-19.

 In July 2020, the European Medicines Agency (EMA) started reviewing results from the RECOVERY study arm that involved the use of dexamethasone in the treatment of patients with COVID-19 admitted to the hospital to provide an opinion on the results and in particular the potential use of dexamethasone for the treatment of adults with COVID-19.
 In September 2020, the EMA received an application for marketing authorization of dexamethasone for COVID-19.